pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 After comparing Cosmos DB to Cassandra, it's natural to think of DynamoDB next.
 Like Cosmos DB, DynamoDB is fully managed and Dynamo-inspired, but being part of AWS, it operates differently from both Cassandra and Cosmos DB, especially in terms of operational simplicity and pricing.

-## Managed Operations
+### Managed Operations

 DynamoDB and Cosmos DB remove the ops overhead you'd get with Cassandra.
 If Cassandra gives you full control over nodes and partitioning, DynamoDB and Cosmos DB automate much of the complexity behind the scenes.
 With DynamoDB, you don't have to manually manage shards or replication—AWS handles that for you, just like Cosmos DB on Azure.

 Both databases also rely heavily on partition keys for data distribution.
 In DynamoDB, choosing the right partition key is critical to avoid hot spots, just like you need a well-thought-out partition key in Cosmos DB to balance the load across physical partitions.
 But where DynamoDB allows you to toggle between on-demand and provisioned capacity to manage scaling, Cosmos DB simply auto-scales as your traffic grows, offering a more seamless experience if you're willing to pay for it.

-## Consistency Models: Simple vs Flexible
+### Cosmos DB Consistency Levels

 While Cassandra offers tunable consistency, DynamoDB simplifies this down to just two options: eventual consistency (default) or strong consistency.
 It's enough for many use cases, but Cosmos DB follows Cassandra in covering many levels of consistency ranging from strong to eventual.
 One level, Session level consistency, seems both unique to Cosmos and valuable.
-This makes Cosmos DB more attractive if you need to fine-tune consistency for globally distributed applications.
+It ensures you are always able to read your writes in the same session without impacting performance as much as higher consistency levels can.
+This makes Cosmos DB pretty unique if you to fine-tune consistency for globally distributed applications.

-## Cosmos DB vs Dynamo DB Costs
+### Cosmos DB vs Dynamo DB Costs

 Again, using some back-of-the-napkin math, DynamoDB in provisioned Mode is significantly more cost-effective than Cosmos DB for the same workload with 10 kb document sizes.
 For a scenario with 500 reads/sec, 50 writes/sec, and 10 KB document size, DynamoDB costs about $392.10/month compared to Cosmos DB's $1,567.70/month.
 With smaller document sizes, the cost difference is less, but still, Dynamo has the edge.
 On the pro-Cosmos side, Cosmos DB adjusts throughput and partitions as your data and traffic grow, ensuring seamless scaling without manual intervention; it just costs more.